vitaly-t/subcount/README.md

 ## Usage

-You can either install this module via `npm i subs-count`, or just copy [./src/index.ts](./src/index.ts) into your project.
+You can either install this module via `npm i subs-count`, or just copy [./src/subs-count.ts](./src/subs-count.ts) into your project.

 ### Simple Observable

-This works the same as with [RXJS]:
+This works very similar to [RXJS]:

 ```ts
 import {Observable} from 'subs-count';